Intensity mapping from the sky: synergizing the joint potential of [OIII] and [CII] surveys at reionization: Conclusions

+Our results serve as a useful benchmark for optimising present and future surveys targeting a holistic picture of the interstellar medium, especially around the epoch of reionization.
 Since the intensity mapping surveys considered here provide constraints over the global properties of galaxies over large cosmic volumes, cross-correlating them with deep, targeted galaxy surveys conducted using ALMA and its successors like e.g., the Atacama Large Aperture Submillimeter Telescope \citep[AtLAST;][]{klaassen2019} as well as the next generation Very Large Array (ngVLA)\footnote{https://ngvla.nrao.edu/} would lead to exciting insights on the nature of the first ionizing sources.
 Complementary information from deep galaxy detections has been shown to significantly aid the interpretation of power spectrum results from intensity mapping \citep{pavesi2018, uzgil2019, gonzalez2019} by providing exquisite constraints on both the clustering and shot-noise components of the power spectrum in the future.

-It is also of interest to explore the feasibility of cross-correlating three separate lines, differing in rest wavelength by a factor of $\sim 3$, given the wide frequency coverage required.
+{ While we do not discuss the prospects for parameter estimation in detail in the present manuscript, a few points are worth mentioning in this regard.
+Firstly, the evolution of the auto and cross--correlation maps in [CII] and [OIII] would be a valuable dataset with which to address the origin of the `[CII] deficit' seen in high-redshift galaxies, and as a complement to targeted galaxy observations at these epochs.
+[OIII] luminosities at $z \sim 6-9$ are sensitive to the average metallicity, ionizing spectrum and properties of the HII regions associated with the reionization-era galaxy population \citep{yang2020}.} It is also of interest to explore the feasibility of cross-correlating three separate lines, differing in rest wavelength by a factor of $\sim 3$, given the wide frequency coverage required.
 Possible targets include the [OI] 63 $\mu$m and [NII] 122 $\mu$m lines, within the scope of future space-based missions.